To The Victoria Falls

 Once inside the show, visitors could browse through displays of “native arts and crafts, Bushman paintings, animal heads and war weapons.”

-The Southern Rhodesia Government Department of Publicity promoting tourism to what they labelled ‘the open air Paradise of the world’ and ‘Unspoilt Playground of Africa’ (BSAC Annual, December 1936, referenced in Arrington, 2009).
-In a 1941 publicity leaflet the Livingstone Publicity and Travel Bureau promoted Livingstone as ‘the Tourist Centre for the Victoria Falls’ (Arrington, 2009)
+The Southern Rhodesia Government Department of Publicity enthusiastically promoted tourism to Rhodesia and the Falls, ‘the open air paradise of the world’ and ‘unspoilt playground of Africa.’
+In an increasingly competitive relationship, a 1941 publicity leaflet for the Livingstone Publicity and Travel Bureau positioned Livingstone as ‘the Tourist Centre for the Victoria Falls’ (Arrington, 2009).